SAP-samples/cap-local-development-workshop/exercises/03/README.md

 These annotations set up:

 - a requirement that any request to the service be authenticated (i.e. made with a verified identity)
-- a restriction on the `Books` entity in that any (authenticated) user can perform read operations, but only users with the "backoffice" role can perform write operations
+- a restriction on the `Books` entity in that any (authenticated) user can perform read operations, but only (authenticated) users with the "backoffice" role can perform write operations

 > If you're wondering about `@(requires: ...)` vs `@requires: ...`, see the link to the "Expressing multiple annotations with @(...)" section of a blog post on OData and CDS annotations in the [Further reading](#further-reading) section below.